eliteportal/publication_scraper/README.md

 Important notes about the github action:
 * It will stop after 60 days if there are no pushes to this repository.
 (This is a Github limitation.)
-* The action will fail with "Error: All pmids already in the portal" if there are no pmids to add to the portal.

 ## Updates